-The Fellowship advocates several values which make it a distinctive Christian organization.
+The following IFBC values help make it a distinctive Christian organization.

 - The Fellowship is a service organization for ministers, autonomous congregations and parachurch organizations.
-Though the Fellowship may own property and / or plant new churches, member churches and organizations who join the Fellowship for mutual support and benefit retain their autonomy.
+Member churches and organizations retain their autonomy.

 - The Fellowship is thoroughly evangelical, firmly committed to the authority of the Bible as the final rule of faith and practice for Christian living and for organization.
 Its theological heritage is found in historic Methodism and its theological stance is best described as Wesleyan.

-- The Fellowship is an open organization, seeking to find ways to include members on the basis of common commitment to primary issues of faith, rather than to find ways to exclude members because of distinctions of secondary importance.
+- The Fellowship seeks to include members on the basis of common commitment to primary issues of faith, rather than to find ways to exclude members because of distinctions of secondary importance.

 - The Fellowship rejoices in liberty, while preserving biblically sound values.
 The New Testament doctrine of liberty in Christ is of cardinal value to the Fellowship, but liberty is not to be construed as license for lawlessness.
 Rather, Christian living is to be marked as "holiness unto the Lord."